sorofivan/musicfever_sorof/README.md

 ## Content

-This project has five branches, each one of them corresponds to different advances of the project, and the master branch containing the finished project.
+This project has four branches, each one of them corresponds to different advances of the project, and the master branch containing the finished project.

 ## Demo